resopmok/BAR_uikeys_collections/keybind-faq.md

 ### I'm not satisfied with the function of Shift+<number key>.
 I want it to _add_ my selection to the control group and select the whole group.

-During the recent hotkey update, group behavior was unified between grid and default keybinds.
+During the recent hotkey update, group behavior was unified between grid and legacy keybinds.
 To restore the previous grid behavior (which is now Ctrl+Shift+), follow these steps:
 - Put this file in your /data/ directory (same place as `uikeys.txt`): https://github.com/resopmok/BAR_uikeys_collections/blob/main/old_keybinds/num_keys.txt
 - Create a custom `uikeys.txt` following instructions in the how-to: https://github.com/resopmok/BAR_uikeys_collections/blob/main/HOWTO_customkeybind.md
 - Find the following line in the `uikeys.txt`: